 There are two types of authority.
-One that comes from a position in the structure and one that comes as a authority to interpret discourse.
+One comes from a position in the structure and another as an authority to interpret discourse.

-A judge is typical representative of structural authority.
-He has a licence to interpret dispute from his position.
-All licensed positions and all bureaucrats have their authority solely on the basis of personal positions within certain structure.
+A judge is a typical representative of structural authority.
+He has a license to interpret disputes from his position.
+All licensed positions and all bureaucrats have authority solely based on personal positions within a specific structure.
 The position makes their voice authoritative.

-On the contrary there are authorities that acquire their authority by authority of number of followers.
-Sages, prophets, philosophers and political leaders are typical representatives of this second type of authority.
-Followers attribute them some kind of special knowledge or power that comes from within and not from the structure.
-That such interpretational authorities gain also attributes of structural authority over time, is good to know since it gives specific flavour to our story as well.
+On the contrary, some authorities acquire their authority through the authority of their followers.
+Sages, prophets, philosophers, and political leaders represent this second type of authority.
+Followers recognize some special knowledge or power that comes from within themselves and not from the structure.
+That such interpretational authorities also gain attributes of structural authority over time is good to know since it also gives a specific flavor to our story.

-To understand how each type of authority plays within known social structures, let us compare it to an entity that seems to be prime example of both structural and interpretational authority: brains.
-On the most basic level brains consist of neurons and networks.
-What makes this structure both peculiar and common is that there is no neuron that would have interpretational authority.
-Even more: there is no group of neurons that would have such authority.
-Neural networks constantly prevent one neuron or any particular group of neurons to become “the author of interpretation”.
+To understand how each type of authority plays within known social structures, let us compare it to an entity that is the prime example of structural and interpretational authority: brains.
+On the most basic level, the brains consist of neurons and networks.
+This structure is peculiar and ordinary because no neuron would have interpretational authority.
+Even more: no group of neurons would have such authority.
+Neural networks constantly prevent one neuron or any particular group of neurons from becoming “the author of interpretation.”
 One should go even further: should brains be disconnected from the body, they would know nothing.
-So even brains as a sum of all neurons have no authority, they only gain authority as a part of wider structure.
+So even brains, as a sum of all neurons, have no authority; they only gain authority as a part of a more comprehensive structure.
 They have structural authority.

 Let us move back to human social entities.
-It is quite clear that most sustainable society would be one with maximal structural authority and minimal interpretational authority.
-Formal democracy looks like such structure.
-In formal democracy there is no individual that would know anything but exactly for that reason the society as a whole maximizes knowledge and sustainability.
+The most sustainable society would have maximal structural authority and minimal interpretational authority.
+Formal democracy looks like such a structure.
+In formal democracy, no individual would know anything, but for that reason, society maximizes knowledge and sustainability.

-It does not.
-For society as a network resembled brains but cannot be reduced to brain analogy.
+It does not because society as a network resembles brains but cannot be reduced to a brain analogy.
 The main difference lies in the fact that brains have no agents.
 Agents are agents as much as they have interpretational authority.
-Individuals with pure structural authority are not (should net) act like agents, but merely as emanations of their structural powers.
-It should not matter who the judge is is specific case.
+Individuals with pure structural authority are not (should not) act like agents but merely as emanations of their structural powers.
+The personality of a judge should not matter in formal democracy.
 Any judge should come to the same verdict in ideal formal democracy.
 Individuality spoils formal democracy.
-For that reason formal democracy loves humanism and despises homonism.
+For that reason, formal democracy loves humanism and despises homonism (Drapal 2022).